Skip to main content

 • A TOEFL iBT test center

-Moreover, only this registration allows the Consulate to have knowledge of the presence of its citizens outside the territory.
+Additionally, only this registration allows the Consulate to be aware of its citizens' presence outside the national territory.

 It is advisable to register on the Ariane database of the French Ministry of Foreign Affairs before your departure and to read the Advice to travelers via the country sheet before and during your stay abroad.